albar965/littlenavmap-manual/src/en/TUTORIALIFR.rst

 #. ``Rating``: We'd like to get airports that are either add-ons or have
    basic scenery requirements, like taxiways, parking spots and more.
-   Everything else is boring.
    Select the one with at least four stars.
    You can also select ``3D`` if you fly X-Plane.
 #. ``Procedures``: Show only airports that have procedures to get a more
    interesting approach.